selkhlifi/carrefour-eshop/README.md

 1. **Cart Management**: Add or remove products from the cart.
 2. **Order Management**: Confirm and track order status.
 3. **Inventory Management**: Reflect changes based on user actions.
+4. **Security**: JWT-based authentication to secure API endpoints.
+5.
+## Security Implementation

+The application uses **Spring Security** for authentication and authorization.
+The choice of Spring Security is based on its compatibility with reactive applications using Spring WebFlux and its flexibility in configuring different security mechanisms.

+### JWT Authentication

+- The application generates a JWT (JSON Web Token) for user authentication.
+- The JWT is created when a user accesses the `GET /api/v1/auth` endpoint with valid credentials (username and password).
+- Once the JWT is issued, it should be included in the `Authorization` header of subsequent API requests in the format: `Bearer <JWT_TOKEN>`.

+### How JWT is Generated

+To generate a JWT, the user needs to send a GET request to the `/api/v1/auth` endpoint with the `username` and `password` as query parameters.

 ## Getting Started